Malaysian Resources Corporation Bhd

 How Malaysian Resources reduced the environmental impact of its waste?

-Since 2020, Malaysian Resources's total waste generation decreased by 41.08%, with an additional 33.8% decline in 2023, suggesting a consistent and deliberate effort to minimize waste generation at the source.
+Since 2020, Malaysian Resources's total waste generation decreased by 41.08%, with an additional 33.8% decline in 2023, suggesting a consistent and deliberate effort to minimize waste generation at the source. a

-Over the same period, the share of hazardous waste in Malaysian Resources's total output increased by 121.25%, including a further 292.07% rise in 2023, suggesting a troubling upward shift toward more environmentally harmful waste streams that could raise compliance costs and environmental risks.
+Over the same period, the share of hazardous waste in Malaysian Resources's total output increased by 121.25%, including a further 292.07% rise in 2023, suggesting a troubling upward shift toward more environmentally harmful waste streams that could raise compliance costs and environmental risks. a

 Overall, Malaysian Resources's waste and hazardousness trends are mixed or inconclusive.
-A more detailed review of its materials, industry standards, and operational changes would help clarify the net environmental impact of its waste strategy.
+A more detailed review of its materials, industry standards, and operational changes would help clarify the net environmental impact of its waste strategy. a

 Want Full Access to Malaysian Resources's Waste Management Dataset?